owen0712/simple-shopper/README.md

 3. Run APACHE server and MYSQL option in XAMPP control panel

+4. Create the database named 'simple_shopper' in the phpMyAdmin panel

-4. Import the sql file (simple-shopper/db/simple-shopper.sql) into the database
+5. Import the sql file (simple-shopper/db/simple-shopper.sql) into the database

 ## :bulb: Working